beekhof/rss-operator/doc/user/rbac.md

 # Operator RBAC setup

-If RBAC is in place, users need to setup RBAC rules for the RSS operator.
+If RBAC is in place, users need to setup RBAC rules for the replciation operator.
 This doc serves a tutorial for it.

 ## Production setup